insomnolence/watch_login/README.md

 The script also prunes older logs.
 There are likely better ways for pruning, but just keeping X days from current date is good enough for our needs.

-It can be easily modified for others' needs.
+It can be easily modified for anyone interested in using it.
 Check out the top of the script for Constants info and modify them for your needs.